 Drilled shafts, also known as caissons, are high-capacity reinforced concrete foundation elements, ranging in size from approximately 18″ in diameter to more than 10 feet.
 Shafts can be constructed in many types of soil and rock and are often used when high axial and/or lateral loads need to be resisted.

 Drilled shafts require an array of specialized tooling and support equipment.
 H.B.
 Fleming owns what’s needed, including soil and rock augers, core barrels, boulder extractors, drilling and cleanout buckets, and casing twisters.
 If we’re drilling in particularly hard rock formations, we use a rotary pneumatic drill (aka a cluster drill) to maintain productivity.

 H.B.
 Fleming has experience with the following types of drilling:

-- Design-Build sign foundations in accordance with AASHTO/FHWA Specifications
+We can provide design-build foundations in accordance with AASHTO/FHWA specifications.

 We generally include any testing that is required in our scope of work and have experience with a variety of testing methods, including CSL and the Sonic Echo Method.